What is Picture-in-Picture feature?

 How to select a video source for a layer

 There is plenty of video source options available in ManyCam, you can check out the full list here.
 There are a few ways to set a video source for a selected PiP layer.
 You can tell if the PiP layer is selected by a green border along its edges.
 To select a layer, simply click on it.

 To set a video source for a PiP layer, right-click on the layer you want to customize and select the video source from the drop-down list.
 Once selected, the layer will change its content accordingly.

 If you have an inactive preset that you want to add to your PiP preset, you can drag&drop it into any PiP layer you see in the Main Live Window.
 Simply hold the preset with your cursor, drag it to the PiP layer you want to fit it into and then release the cursor.

 Please note that you can’t drag&drop presets that already contain PiP layers in them.

 Another way to customize your PiP layers is by clicking on a preset number.
 By doing so, you will access a list of all layers a PiP preset contains.
 Hover over any layer you see on the list to open a context menu with all ManyCam video sources.

 Any layer can be placed at the top or back of other layers using the Bring to front and Move to back options.
 You can also clear any layer or fit it to screen with the Fit to screen and Clear layer options respectively.
+Lock layer will prevent it from being resized or moved.
 These options can be accessed through the Manage layers menu by right-clicking on any layer.

 How to resize and move PiP layers around the screen